storacha/specs/w3-account.md

 # Introduction

-In W3 protocol, a namespace, or space for short, corresponds to an asymmetric keypair and is identified by a [`did:key`] URI.
+In the W3 protocol, a namespace, or space for short, corresponds to an asymmetric keypair and is identified by a [`did:key`] URI.
 The private key holder, is the [owner] of that namespace and has absolute authority over it.
 They can delegate limited or absolute authority over the namespace to any other [principal].
 However, managing delegations across multiple user agents on multiple devices presents several user experience challenges:

 1. To synchronizing namespace access across user agents they need to discover their [`did:key`] identifiers and level of access granted to them.
-2. Recovering access in case when all devices are lost becomes impossible.
+2. Recovering access in the case when all devices are lost becomes impossible.

 To address these issues, we propose the concept of an account.
-Account SHOULD have a human-meaningful identifier such as email address.
+An account SHOULD have a human-meaningful identifier such as email address.
 We propose use of email addresses as account identifiers so that derived [`did:mailto`] can act as the [principal] in the [UCAN] delegation chain.
 This creates [principal] that can be used to aggregate capabilities and manage them.

 Account can be used to solve both discovery and recovery problems:

-1. Instead of user agents trying discovering each to delegate capabilities with one another, all capabilities get delegated to an account which is then used to re-delegate them as necessary to individual agents.
+1. Instead of user agents trying to discover each other in order to delegate capabilities, all capabilities get delegated to an account which is then used to re-delegate them as necessary to individual agents.
-2. Recovery is possible even if all devices has been lost as long as the user retains control of their email, because account can always delegate capabilities to new agents.
+2. Recovery is possible even if all devices have been lost as long as the user retains control of their email, because an account can always delegate capabilities to new agents.

 Agent authorization can use familiar email-based authorization flows providing a smooth onboarding experience and hide complexity of the underlying [PKI].
 This approach also better reflects user intuition: they have ambient authority over owned spaces and can authorize user agents (think apps) giving them necessary level of access.